andrewspringman/itgrapher.js/README.md

 * ~~Put on GitHub~~
 * ~~Give examples in callbacks~~
+* Open results in separate window
+* Test app cache with [SSL in MAMP](https://stackoverflow.com/questions/6318467/configuring-mamp-for-ssl)
+* Figure out window re-sizing logic
+* Support Save Image for iOS
+* Use loop for parameters to allow arbitrary parameters.
 * Render in Web Worker (with progress bar)
 * User input
 * Local storage